foxwallet/hc.foxwallet.com/docs/filecoin-advance/import-from-filfox.md

 ![](../img/import-lotus.png)

 Congratulations!
-You have imported your FILFOX Wallet to FoxWallet successfully!
+You have imported your FILFoxWallet to FoxWallet successfully!
 And now, just enjoy surfing in FoxWallet！